jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 	- if not in sync, prevents from closing
 	- live line dead bus
 	- add sync check default settings to programming spec

+- For 52B, use the aux 52B so it's not blocked when yellow handle is asserted
+- For hardwired, send 52a/52b, ac alarm, batt alarm, trsr, and blocked